DY10 - Horsefair, Broadwaters and Greenhill

 How the Big Local area approached delivery

-The DY10 Big Local partnership aimed to create “clean and safe neighbourhoods” capable of fostering increased interaction, confidence, aspiration and resilience.
-They consulted extensively with residents and partners to identify local needs and inform their priorities.
-Originally, these included the environment, health, wellbeing, community participation and youth engagement.
-During the Covid-19 pandemic, these evolved into financial resilience, health and wellbeing, climate change, and establishing a legacy organisation.
+The Horsefair, Broadwaters and Greenhill partnership — known locally as Big Local DY10 HBG, after the area’s post code — aimed to create “clean and safe neighbourhoods” capable of fostering increased interaction, confidence, aspiration and resilience.
+They consulted extensively with residents and partners to identify local needs and inform their priorities, which for most of the programme included the environment, health and wellbeing, community participation and youth engagement.

-The partnership themselves remained largely consistent and close throughout.
-They consciously excluded councillors from taking part to ensure their work was led by residents with less historic opportunity to be heard, although they found it challenging to attract a diverse representation from the whole community.
-They maintained transparency by establishing clear processes around decision-making and publishing meeting notes online.
-Individual members went on to further develop their skills, experience, and confidence; some moved on to elected council positions and contributed to wider stakeholder groups, including initiatives such as pilots for Universal Basic Income.
+As a group, the partnership remained largely consistent and close throughout the Big Local programme.
+From the beginning, the group intentionally excluded councillors from the partnership to ensure their work was led by residents with less historic opportunity to be heard, although they found it challenging to attract a diverse representation from the whole community.
+Over the years, members developed their skills, experience, and confidence; some moved on to elected council positions.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.